sajad-sadra/iran-domains-sanction/README.md

 ### gvsub.txt (not important)
 Subdomain of googlevideo
-Because of this domains are baned in Iran
+Subdomains of googlevideo are baned in Iran